eresearchqut/VirReport/README.md

 ## Introduction
 The VirReport pipeline is based upon the scientific workflow manager Nextflow.
 It was designed to help phytosanitary diagnostics of viruses and viroid pathogens in quarantine facilities.
 It takes small RNA-Seq fastq files as input.
-These can either be in raw format (the pipeline will perform a quality filtering step but currently expects samples to be specifically prepared using the QIAGEN QIAseq miRNA library kit) or quality-filtered.
+These can either be in raw format (currently only samples specifically prepared with the QIAGEN QIAseq miRNA library kit can be processed this way) or quality-filtered.

 The pipeline can either perform blast homology searches against a virus database or/and a local copy of NCBI nr and nt databases.